Eddie Waring: Broadcasting style

 Waring's commentary polarised opinion over the next decades.
 For some viewers he would be "Uncle Eddie," the warm and friendly voice of the north, but others believed that his voice simply reinforced stereotypes.
 During the 1960s, his eccentric mode of speech (Hull Kingston Rovers was pronounced "Hulking Stan Rovers") and his northern accent began to be widely impersonated, largely by Mike Yarwood.

-In the badly rain-affected 1968 Challenge Cup Final at Wembley, Waring described Wakefield Trinity player Don Fox with the line "He's a poor lad!" after Fox missed a last minute kick from in front of the posts against Leeds.
-The miss handed the cup to his opponents.
-His commentary on the game was widely praised; The Guardian said in 2007 that the game was "seared into the public consciousness" in part because of it.
+In the badly rain-affected "watersplash" 1968 Challenge Cup Final at Wembley, Waring commiserated with Wakefield Trinity player Don Fox with the famous line: "He's a poor lad!" after Fox had missed a last-minute conversion from in front of the posts which would have snatched victory from Leeds.
+His commentary on the game was widely praised, with The Guardian saying in 2007 that the game was "seared into the public consciousness" in part because of it.

-Many of his lines became catchphrases in the game, including, "It's an up and under" (a rugby tactic consisting of kicking the ball in a high arc, while the rest of the team rushes toward the landing point, hoping to gain possession and field position) and "He's goin' for an early bath" (when a player was sent off the field for a serious foul).
+Many of his lines became catchphrases in the game, including, "It's an up and under" (a rugby tactic consisting of kicking the ball in a high arc, while the rest of the team rushes toward the landing point, hoping to gain possession and field position) and "He's goin' for an early bath" (when a player was sent off the field).

 Celebrity appearances

-Waring branched out, appearing first as the referee on the television series It's a Knockout, and as the UK's representative on the international umpiring team for the European version of the show, Jeux Sans Frontieres.
+Waring branched out, appearing first as the referee on the television series It's a Knockout, and as the UK's representative on the international umpiring team for the European version of the show, Jeux sans frontières.
 When Arthur Ellis became the GB referee, Waring became the co-host of It's A Knockout alongside David Vine and later Stuart Hall, compering the 'Marathon' round, and commentating with those colleagues for the international version (where he handled the 'Fil Rouge') and co-hosting the annual international GB heat.
 From the 1979 series of Jeux Sans Frontieres, Stuart Hall was the lone commentator, but Waring still co-hosted the GB heat in each series until 1981.
 Unwell, he struggled badly in the 1981 edition and seemed lost for words throughout.
 He was replaced by Brian Cant for the 1982 GB heat, the last series in which GB participated.

+Waring was commentator on a rare professional wrestling show on BBC2 in 1965.

 He also made guest appearances in the TV comedy programmes The Morecambe and Wise Show and The Goodies.